All Posts in Ascending Order

 10 – Step 1 Overview

-Step 1 – Admitted we were powerless over food – that our lives had become unmanageable Christina’s version – Admitted we could not refrain from abusing food – food made our lives (or parts of it) unmanageable.
-Personalize it – Once I start abusing food, I can’t stop.
-If I stop, I can’t stop myself from […]
+Step 1 – Admitted we were powerless over food – that our lives had become unmanageable Christina’s Version Admitted we could not refrain from abusing food—food made our lives (or parts of it) unmanageable.
+Personalize It Once I start abusing food, I can’t stop.
+If I stop, I can’t keep myself from starting again.
+Step […]

 11 – Let’s Talk About Sanity

-Step 2 – Came to believe that a Power greater than ourselves could restore us to sanity.
-Do I continue to abuse food or do I accept that I need a higher power?
-The choice should be easy, but it isn’t.
-Ask yourself the following questions: Do I believe that I am addicted to […]
+Step 2 – Came to Believe That a Power Greater Than Ourselves Could Restore Us to Sanity Do I continue to abuse food, or do I accept that I need a higher power?
+The choice should be easy—but it isn’t.
+Questions to Ask Yourself Ask yourself the following: Do I believe that I am addicted […]

 12 – Contempt Prior to Investigation

-As you read my posts you will notice that I refer mainly to the book Alcoholics Anonymous (aka the Big Book).
-I know many have challenges with this book that was written almost 100 years ago.
-So why do I make this my primary resource for working the steps?
-The book is written for alcoholics […]
+📚 Why I Use the Big Book in My Recovery As you read my posts, you’ll notice that I refer primarily to the book Alcoholics Anonymous—commonly known as the Big Book.
+I know many people have challenges with this text, especially since it was written nearly a century ago.
+So why do I make it […]

 13 – A Brand New Idea